ptoal/lightbulb-ansiblered-deck/README.md

 ## Stuff still needing to be done
-  - Inside `index.php` there are variables for the github star and download counts... probably should be converted to vars in defaults or `extra_vars` params
+* Inside `index.php` there are variables for the github star and download counts... probably should be converted to vars in defaults or `extra_vars` params
-  - Certain presenters have requested dynamic ways to exclude certain sections (exclude entire dir `010_topic_that_bores_my_audience`)
+* Certain presenters have requested dynamic ways to exclude certain sections (exclude entire dir `010_topic_that_bores_my_audience`)
+* The HTML ID tags can be manually (accidentally) set to the same name.
+This has commonly bitten me when duplicating a slide as a starting point and then forgetting to change the ID.
+At some point, these should be dynamically generated per slide.
+    * `<section id="<?=$pretty_html_dir?>">` or something similar would make a more unique and less likely duplicated tag.

 ## Easter Eggs
 * Not implemented, but capable:  Each directory in `html_slides` can have a `labs` directory.
 Slides in this dir will automatically be presented as LABS at the end of each section (numbered directory) and presented with a gray intro slide when the deck advances past the topic section.
     * example:  `html_slides/123_some_topic/labs/00_lab1.html`

 * Troubleshooting:  See what files are being included by running a dry run:
     * `http://ansible.red/deck-ansible/?dryrun`

 * Changing other dynamic aspects of the content via URL:
     * `person=shadd` (if that person has a preferences file, context will switch to it.
 This parallels and overrides the variable determined by a FQDN of `shadd.ansible.red` )
     * `labs` :: `http://ansible.red/deck-ansible/?labs` (no value is required - simply passing this empty variable forces labs-only display mode and will not show the deck